mtiller/ModelicaBook/text/source/behavior/discrete/switching.rst

 priori* when the event will occur while integrating the underlying equations.

-We can see the response of this model to the switched supply voltage in the following plot:
+We can see the voltage response of this model to the switched supply voltage in the following plot:

 .. plot:: ../plots/SRLCv.py
    :include-source: no

+Furthermore, we can see the current response for inductor, resistor and capacitor components in this plot:

 .. plot:: ../plots/SRLCi.py
    :include-source: no

+Hopefully by this point, the basic mechanisms for generating events and disturbances seem intuitive and familiar.